South Park (pinball): Censorship

 The game's age-appropriate content level can be adjusted between two settings: "PG-13" mode (which features mild language, bleeped-out expletives and bathroom humor), and the family-friendly "G" mode (which eliminates all profanity and bathroom humor).
 For example, on the former setting, Kyle will utter "you bastards" after a successful "Kill Kenny" hurry up mode, which is replaced with "Rats!" in the latter setting.
 The family mode will also alter the match sequence which features Terrance & Phillip belching instead of farting.

 The prototype ROM set for the game originally had all expletives unbleeped.

-Digital remake
+Digital tables

 Fifteen years after the release of the original South Park pinball table, Zen Studios collaborated with South Park Digital Studios to develop and release a new virtual pinball adaptation of South Park as a paid mobile app (for iOS and Android) and an add-on for Zen Pinball 2 and Pinball FX 2, along with a bonus table, Butters' Own Pinball Game, based on the character Butters Stotch.
-Titled South Park: Super Sweet Pinball, the virtual South Park pinball table behaves differently than the physical Sega Pinball South Park table.
-Adult humor and explicit language have been censored out of both tables, thus making the South Park Pinball pack the first and only South Park video game to be rated Everyone 10+ by the ESRB.
+Titled South Park: Super Sweet Pinball, the virtual South Park pinball table is not based on the physical Sega Pinball South Park table.
+Adult humor and explicit language are not part of both tables, thus making the South Park Pinball pack the first and only South Park video game to be rated Everyone 10+ by the ESRB.